Greenland halibut: Biology

 Greenland halibut have an unusual form of gonad development in comparison with many other fish species.
 They will develop two groups of oocytes concurrently, one group will be spawned in the current spawning cycle, the other will be spawned in the next spawning cycle.
-The reason for this is due to the large eggs (2.5-3.0 mm in diameter) and the cold water in which they in habit, it takes more than 1 year for oocytes to complete vitellogenesis.
-If they were to develop one group of oocytes at a time, they would only be able to spawn every two years.
+The reason for this is due to the large eggs (2.5-3.0 mm in diameter) and in the cold water which they inhabit, it takes more than one year for oocytes to complete vitellogenesis.
+If they were to develop one group of oocytes at a time, they would be able to spawn only every two years.